mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

 `buildContents()` creates a page with five articles.
 Following every odd-numbered article, an ad is "loaded" and inserted into the page.
 Articles are inserted into the content box (that is, the {{HTMLElement("main")}} element that contains all the site content) after being created using a method called `createArticle()`, which we'll look at next.

 The ads are created using a function called `loadRandomAd()`, which both creates the ad and inserts it into the page.
-We'll see later that this same function can also replace an existing ad, but for now, we're simply appending ads to the existing content.
+We'll see later that this same function can also replace an existing ad, but for now, we're appending ads to the existing content.

 ### 記事を作成する